ReturnInfinity/BareMetal/BareMetal - API.md

 ## Disk

 BareMetal uses 4096 byte sectors for all disk access.
+Disk sectors start at 0.

 ### b\_disk\_read

-Read a number of bytes from disk to memory
+Read a number of sectors from disk to memory

 Assembly Registers:

+	 IN:	RAX = Starting sector #
-	 IN:	RCX = Number of bytes to read
+	 		RCX = Number of sectors to read
-			RSI = Starting sector
+	 		RDX = Disk #
 			RDI = Destination memory address
-	OUT:	RCX = Number of bytes read
+	OUT:	RCX = Number of sectors read
 			All other registers preserved

 ### b\_disk\_write

-Write a number of bytes from memory to disk
+Write a number of sectors from memory to disk

 Assembly Registers:

+	 IN:	RAX = Starting sector #
-	 IN:	RCX = Number of bytes to write
+	 		RCX = Number of sectors to write
+	 		RDX = Disk #
 			RSI = Source memory address
-			RDI = Starting sector
-	OUT:	RCX = Number of bytes written
+	OUT:	RCX = Number of sectors written
 			All other registers preserved